Syed ArhamSyed Arham(Author)

 Aces Up Solitaire

-The objective of Aces Up Solitaire is to discard all cards from the four Tableau Piles to the Foundation.
-The catch is to leave the four Aces in the Tableau Piles, as they are of the highest rank.
-The rules of this Solitaire variant are difficult, but once I understood them, I found the game to be pretty simple – just a little tough to learn.
+The objective in Aces Up Solitaire is to discard all cards from the four tableau piles to the foundation.
+You must, though, leave the four Aces in the tableau piles because they have the highest rank.
+This variant’s rules are tricky to grasp.
+But, once I understood them, I found the game to be quite simple – just a little tough to learn.

-In this variant, Aces count higher than Kings, and they are not to be removed.
+In this variant, Aces count higher than Kings, and you should not remove them.
 The sequence goes A, K, Q, J, 10, 9, 8, 7, 6, 5, 4, 3, 2.
-This unique hierarchy adds extra complexity to the game, and it is also what made me quit the game when I was new to it!
+This unique hierarchy adds extra complexity to the game.
+Indeed, it frustrated me endlessly when I was new to it.

 Tips to Win